Most Decisions Are Not One Way Doors

 1 min read

-Designers have a tendency to view decisions as one way doors.
-This makes the cost of any design or feature very high.
+Designers have a tendency to view decisions as one-way doors.
+This makes the perceived cost of any design or feature very high.
 Designers either:

-Believe shipping something that isn’t “perfect” will be existential to the product’s success/viability.
-These leads to hand wringing and endless iteration cycles on designs where the designer imagines the world will end if the product doesn’t “get it right”.
+Believe shipping something that isn't "perfect" will be existential to the product's success or viability.
+This leads to hand-wringing and endless iteration cycles where the designer imagines the world will end if the product doesn't "get it right".

-What is more likely to happen is debt amasses around a decision making the cost of change high.
-A decision which is a two way door increasingly looks like a one way door even though it isn’t.
+What is more likely to happen is that debt accumulates around a decision, making the cost of change high.
+A decision which is a two-way door increasingly looks like a one-way door even though it isn't.